A survey on independence-based Markov networks learning: Markov networks representation

 \subsection{Parameterization}

 This section explains how to quantify the relationships encoded in $G$.
-Although this work only addresses the problem of structure learning, the quantitative aspects of Markov networks are briefly explained for better motivating our work.
-Bellow is described a factorization method for constructing the Gibbs distribution for an arbitrary undirected graph $G$, provided in \citep{pearl88} as follows:
+Although this work only addresses the problem of structure learning, the quantitative aspects of Markov networks are briefly explained for better clarifying our work.
+Below is described a factorization method for constructing the Gibbs distribution for an arbitrary undirected graph $G$, provided in \cite{pearl88}:

-\begin{itemize} \item[i)] Identification of the maximal subgraphs whose nodes are all adjacent to each other, called the \emph{maximal cliques} of $G$.
+\begin{itemize} \item Identification of the maximal subgraphs whose nodes are all adjacent to each other, called the \emph{maximal cliques} of $G$.
 For example, the graph in Figure~\ref{fig:undirectedgraphs}~(a) shows a maximal clique of size $4$ among the nodes corresponding to variables $\{7,8,10,11\}$, two maximal cliques of size $3$ among nodes $\{2,3,5\}$ and $\{8,9,11\}$, and the rest of edges are maximal cliques of size $2$.
 In Figure~\ref{fig:undirectedgraphs}~(b) the size of all the cliques is $2$.

-\item[ii)] For each clique in the set of all the cliques in the graph $\set{c} \in \mathcal{C}$, assign a non-negative potential function $g_{\set{c}}(\set{X}_\set{c})$ (where $\set{X}_\set{c}$ is the set of variables that belong to the clique $\set{c}$) measuring the relative degree of compatibility associated with each possible configuration of $\set{X}_\set{c}$.
-Usually each potential function is represented by a table with a numerical parameter assigned for each possible complete assignment of the variables that compose the clique, like the tabular model shown in Figure~\ref{fig:tabularmodel}, but including only the variables that compose the clique $\set{c}$.
+\item For each clique $\set{c} \in \mathcal{C}$ in the set of all the cliques in the graph, assign a non-negative potential function $g_{\set{c}}(\set{X}_\set{c})$ (where $\set{X}_\set{c}$ is the set of variables that belong to the clique $\set{c}$) measuring the relative degree of compatibility associated with each possible configuration of $\set{X}_\set{c}$.
+Usually each potential function is represented by a table with a numerical parameter assigned to each possible complete assignment of the variables that compose the clique, like the tabular model showed in Figure~\ref{fig:tabularmodel}, but including only the variables that compose the clique $\set{c}$.
 A difference with the tabular model is that here the parameter values are not normalized.